 Our results show our assays are able to differentiate other hydrogenotrophic genera such as Methanococcus (Jones, Paynter, and Gupta 1983) and Methanobrevibacter.
 Although our positive control indicated assay specificity, we were unable to detect Methanococcus in the available salt marsh samples, possibly due to low microbial abundance resulting in DNA concentrations below the sensitivity of our LAMP assay.
 Consistent with 16S rRNA amplicon sequencing (Tao et al. 2019), Methanococcus was not detected by LAMP in mesophilic lab scale digesters (Figure 4c, lanes 4,5).
 Using DNA extracted from stool samples from human volunteers, we confirmed the presence of Methanobrevibacter by LAMP.
 Methanobrevibacter species are typically associated with the gastrointestinal tracts of herbivorous ruminants, termites and humans (Dridi et al. 2009; Leadbetter and Breznak 1996; Leahy et al. 2010).
 Thus our LAMP assays could potentially be used in a clinical setting as an alternative to a methane breath test.

 The LAMP assays described here offer a simple, fast and affordable method for the specific detection of methanogens in anaerobic digestion and other samples.
 Given the different thresholds of sensitivity shown in Figure 5, our results indicate that with further work this approach could be developed into a rapid quantitative measure.
+For example, using quantified reference standards and serial dilutions, genera could be quantified to an order of magnitude in samples for less than 1 USD in an hour or less.
 Previous LAMP-based studies have focused on the detection of single species, whereas we have designed LAMP assays spanning three different orders (Methanobacteriales, Methanococcales and Methanomicrobiales) and four different hydrogenotrophic genera which should provide additional rapid, low-cost insight into the functioning of anaerobic digestion and related systems.
 Such insights in turn will provide a basis for guidance of process operations, and help to support the development of new areas of application from reductive CO2 biomethanisation to novel methane-based biorefineries.

 Acknowledgments: This work was carried out with support from the Engineering and Physical Sciences Research Council through the IBCat H2AD project (EP/M028208/1).
 JPJC is a Royal Society Industry Fellow (IF160022).
 Thanks to Yorkshire Water for access to process-scale digester samples.
 Metagenomic DNA samples from human stool and salt marshes were kindly provided by Dr Farah Shahi and Fiona Llewellyn-Beard respectively.